wralex/wralex.github.io/index.markdown

-1. [Editing with VS Code and Pandoc] - This is a tutorial I've created using [Visual Studio Code] & [Pandoc] with an [Azure DevOps] repository that converts a [Word] document into [Markdown] and then reversing the process to generate it back into other formats, such as a Web, PDF, Word, etc.
+1. [Editing with VS Code and Pandoc] - This is a tutorial I've created using [Visual Studio Code] & [Pandoc] with an [Azure DevOps] repository that converts a [Word] document into [Markdown] and then reversing the process to generate it back into other formats, such as a HTML page, PDF document, Word document, and more.

 ## Conclusion